 Birklands have a highly experienced team of teachers and teaching assistants who nurture our pupils.
 Classes operate a range of strategies that create an environment in which children feel comfortable to talk about their feelings, and pupils are aware that if they have a concern they can speak to an adult.
+There is also a 'worry box' in each classroom in case pupils feel more comfortable writing concerns down.
+At Birkland's we are teaching our children through a Zones of Regulation approach to recognise their emotions and develop their own strategies to manage these.
 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support their development.
 We encourage mindfulness in the classroom, and follow the 'Take Five' initiative (from Each Amazing Breath) which involves daily breathing exercises to teach emotional regulation.
-Lunchtime and playtime support is provided through planned activities and groups.
-We recognise that some children have extra emotional and social needs, to develop and nurture these we provide:
+Lunchtime and playtime support is provided through planned activities and clubs.
+We recognise that some children have extra emotional and social needs, to develop and nurture these we:

-- Staff are available in the mornings to meet and welcome all children.
-Specific meet and greet support can be put into place to ensure a smooth transition between school and home. - ELSA sessions are led by our trained lead (Mrs Peters) throughout the week for either 1:1 or small groups of children, and these sessions are adapted to the social and emotional needs of individual pupils.
-The sessions may focus on self-confidence, coping behaviours, social skills, mental wellbeing and identity. - The school has developed links with organisations within our community and nurture groups are sometimes held in the local community with a 'Forest Schools' approach. - We also have a counsellor in once a week, which we offer to children who we feel need some extra emotional support. - If your pupil needs further social, emotional and mental health support then the SENCo will meet to discuss involvement from other specialists and agencies such as Mental Health Support Team, Sherwood Area Partnership, or CAMHS.
+- Ensure staff are available in the mornings to meet and welcome all children.
+Specific meet and greet support can be put into place to ensure a smooth transition between school and home. - Provide ELSA (Emotional Literacy Support) sessions led by our trained ELSA lead Miss Cox.
+These sessions are adapted to the social and emotional needs of individual pupils, and may focus on selfconfidence, coping behaviours, social skills, mental wellbeing and identity. - Have developed links with organisations within our community and nurture groups are sometimes held in the local community with a 'Forest Schools' approach. - Provide bespoke sessions with a counsellor, once a week, for children who need specialist emotional support. - If your pupil needs further social, emotional and mental health support then the SENDCo will meet to discuss involvement from other specialists and agencies such as Mental Health Support Team, Sherwood Area Partnership, or CAMHS.